 If the analysis fails, information relating to the nature of the error encountered can be written to an output file in addition to the text output window.
-Select Yes to view the output file.
 Any errors listed in the text output window should be corrected in LUSAS Modeller before saving the model and re-running the analysis.
-Note that a common error is to forget to assign attribute data (such as geometry, mesh, supports, loading etc.) to the model.